Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/README.md

 - Gathered some insights like -

        - What are the states and cities with most and least number of accidents?
+       - At what time do accidents occur most?
+       - About the locations of the accidents.
+       - What was the severity level of accidents?
+And the impact on traffic flow